Privacy Policy

 What is sent to Google Gemini

 The raw receipt image file (JPEG, PNG, or WebP) is transmitted to the Google Gemini API for processing.
-The image may contain any information printed on the receipt.
+Before any image leaves your device, all EXIF metadata is stripped — including GPS coordinates, camera model, and capture timestamps.
+Only the image pixels are transmitted.
 The OCR prompt asks Gemini to attempt extraction of a broad set of fields — however, not all of them are used by the app.

 Fields actively used by the app